ProEnergyVIP/Cortex/WHITEBOARD_COMPLETE.md

-# Shared Context System - Complete Implementation
+# Whiteboard System - Complete Implementation

 ## Overview

-The shared context system enables seamless coordination between the coordinator and worker agents through automatic context sharing.
-The coordinator actively manages team-wide context, and workers automatically receive and contribute to this shared state.
+The Whiteboard enables seamless coordination between the coordinator and worker agents through automatic context sharing.
+The coordinator actively manages team-wide state, and workers automatically receive and contribute to this shared state.

 ## System Architecture